top of page

 A novel of indecent ambitions

-JW can usually fix any problem, but when Raghu, his crypto-billionaire client, loses a finger to a French gangster, he is drawn into a street war that might become a geopolitical one.
+JW just wants to settle down with today's Wordle, but when Raghu, his crypto-billionaire client, loses a finger to a French gangster, he is drawn into a street war that might become a global one.

 JW runs London’s most discreet recovery service from plush offices in St James’s Square.
-Priceless art, regrettable photos that could burn a celebrity career, plans for nuclear enrichment plants – if someone has stolen it, he can get it back.
+Priceless art, regrettable photos that could end a celebrity career, plans for nuclear enrichment plants – if someone has stolen it, he can get it back.
 Maybe because he’s brilliant.
-Or maybe because his gangs did the thieving in the first place.
+Or maybe because his gangs nicked it in the first place.

-When Raghu, a crypto billionaire with too much money and too many secrets, asks JW for help – a French gangster known as La Marseillaise has lopped one of his fingers off in an effort to persuade him to freeze the accounts of eight Russian oligarchs – he is drawn into a war that stretches from Hoxton to Moscow.
-As rival crews flood London’s streets and Kremlin politics begin to tremble, JW must decide whether he’s fixing a problem … or lighting the fuse on a revolution.
+When Raghu, a crypto billionaire with too much money and too many secrets, asks JW for help – after a French gangster known as La Marseillaise lops off one of his fingers in an effort to persuade him to freeze the accounts of eight Russian oligarchs – JW is drawn into a war that stretches from Hoxton to Moscow.
+Rival crews flood London’s streets and political certainties in the Kremlin crumble.
+He must decide whether he’s fixing a problem … or starting a revolution.

-In a city where everyone wants something returned – money, power, dignity, missing digits – JW may lose control of what he’s set in motion.
+In a city where everyone wants something returned – money, power, dignity or missing digits – JW may be about to lose control of what he’s set in motion.

 §